OpenNebula/docs/source/open_cluster_deployment/firecracker_node_deployment/firecracker_node_installation.rst

 Installing on Debian/Ubuntu
 ---------------------------

-Execute the following commands to install the OpenNebula Firecracker node package:
+Execute the following commands to install the OpenNebula Firecracker Node package:

 .. prompt:: bash # auto